Opal card: Fare types

-Fares have increased on a Monday in late June/early July with an average 1.9% increase in 2019 (other than weekly caps which fell 20%), 2.2% increase in 2018 and 2.4% in 2017.
-The caps for Senior/Pensioner cards and the transfer discount have not changed in any of these years.
+Fares have increased on the first Monday in July (although October in 2023) generally matching inflation, but with some adjustment from government directives.
+The caps for Senior/Pensioner cards, the transfer discount and the Weekly caps (since introduced) have not changed since 2016.

-Being a distance-based system, Opal users are required to tap on on all modes & tap off on all modes (apart from the F1 Manly Ferry) to ensure the correct fare is charged.
+Being a distance-based system, Opal users are required to tap on and tap off all modes of public transport (apart from the F1 Manly Ferry; only tap on) to ensure the correct fare is charged.
 If a user only taps at one end of their journey, a default fare will be charged, corresponding to the maximum fare on that mode of travel.
 However, a lower default fare applies if it is not possible to reach the maximum fare on the route for which the tap on took place.
 If the user fails to tap off, the default fare is charged after exceeding the maximum journey time (5 hours for most train trips) or when tapping on at a gated station for the next journey.
-Users do not need to tap off on the F1 Manly Ferry, as the fare is charged when tapping on.

 An off-peak discount applies to encourage travel outside of peak times.
 This discount originally only applied to train trips only, but from 6 July 2020, it was enabled on bus and light rail as well.
 The discount is currently set at its original level of 30%.
 It was temporarily increased to 50% between 6 July and 5 October 2020.
 Peak times were originally between 07:00 to 09:00 (for Sydney Trains stations), 06:00 to 08:00 (for most intercity stations) and 16:00 to 18:30 (for all stations) on weekdays.
 Even earlier peak times applied at certain intercity stations located very far from Sydney.
 Peak times were widened to (6:00 for intercity stations) 6:30 to 10:00 and 15:00 to 19:00 on weekdays on 6 July 2020.

 Transport Officers and NSW Police, who randomly patrol services, are equipped with portable card readers and mobile phone based readers.